jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-2/section-2/_index.md

-+++
+---
+heading: "Section 2"
-title=  "Indirect Sympathy as Justice"
+title: "Indirect Sympathy as Justice"
-# heading=  Section 2
+linkTitle: Section 2
-description=  "Section 2 of Part 2 of the Simplified Theory of Moral Sentiments by Adam Smith" author= "Adam Smith" image=  "/covers/tms.jpg"
+description: "Section 2 of Part 2 of The Theory of Moral Sentiments by Adam Smith Simplified"
-# image=  "/photos/objects/gavel.jpg"
-+++
+image: /covers/tms.jpg
+date: 2022-04-28
+---